simonpedrogonzalez/pyscan/README.md

 If an error occurs executing one of the commands, try:
 - Manually activating the venv `source .venv/bin/activate` and running the command again.
 - Running `make clean` before `make cpp` to ensure a clean build.
-- This setup was tested both on macOS and Linux.
+- This setup was tested both on macOS (15.6, M2) and Linux (Ubuntu 20.04).

 # About pyscan